AbdullahFJaber/South-America-Restaurant-Data-Analysis-and-KPIs/README.md

 ## 📊 Project Details

-Tools Used:
+### Tools Used:

-Microsoft Excel
+- Microsoft Excel

-Canva (for logo design)

-Features Implemented:
+### Features Implemented:

-Conditional Formatting to visually analyze trends and patterns
+- Conditional Formatting to visually analyze trends and patterns

-Hyperlinks for easy navigation between sheets via sidebar images
+- Hyperlinks for easy navigation between sheets via sidebar images

-Hyperlink for direct communication with support (using a fictional email under the new brand)
+- Hyperlink for direct communication with support (using a fictional email under the new brand)

-Simple logo design on Canva, aligned with a green-themed brand identity reflecting healthy meals
+- Simple logo design on Canva, aligned with a green-themed brand identity reflecting healthy meals

+## 🎯 Project Objectives

+The main objective of this project is to analyze restaurant performance data from multiple South American countries to uncover insights related to sales, profitability, and customer satisfaction.
+This analysis aims to identify operational gaps, seasonal sales variations, and service quality challenges, providing clear data-driven recommendations to improve both customer experience and overall profitability.

+## 🔑 Key Insights

+### 1. KPI Performance Gaps
+There are noticeable percentage gaps between sales, profit, and order completion:

+- Sales Gap: 15%

+- Profit Gap: 11%

+- Order Completion Gap: 13%

+These variations occur because profit does not increase linearly with sales — higher sales volumes may come with higher costs, promotions, or operational inefficiencies.
+Similarly, incomplete customer orders might indicate supply chain delays or insufficient workforce efficiency, leading to indirect effects on sales and profitability.

+### 2. Customer Satisfaction Overview
+Customer feedback reveals major weaknesses in speed and service quality, both performing around half of the expected benchmark:

+- Speed (54%):
+Operations are slow, likely due to inefficient layout design, poor workflow between cashier and kitchen, or limited preparation stations and resources.
+Suggested Improvements:

+1- Redesign the workspace for better accessibility.

+2- Introduce digital order tracking between cashier and kitchen.

+3- Implement time-based KPIs for staff and reward faster service.

+- Service (53%):
+Customer-facing employees require significant training in hospitality and communication skills.
+Suggested Improvements:

+1- Conduct regular service training and role-playing sessions.

+2- Introduce a feedback system for real-time customer input.

+3- Establish an incentive plan for excellent service behavior.

+- Availability (95%), Quality (86%), and Hygiene (93%) all performed well, showing strong inventory and quality management practices.
+These areas should continue to be monitored to maintain excellence.

+### 3. Sales & Profitability Trends
+Monthly performance across 2021 and 2022 shows stable yet fluctuating trends.
+Overall, 2022 outperformed 2021, with the only decline observed in May 2022, suggesting a potential seasonal or supply disruption.

+- Insights:

+Continuous month-to-month performance stability reflects healthy operations.

+Investigating the drop in May could uncover a pattern of supply shortage or staff unavailability.

+### 4. Regional Sales Distribution

+- Argentina achieved the highest sales, contributing over 25% of total revenue.

+- Chile recorded the lowest share at 7%.

+Possible Reasons:

+1- Argentina likely benefits from stronger purchasing power, brand recognition, or store density.

+2- Chile’s lower sales may be due to limited branches, weaker marketing reach, or pricing mismatches.

+### Recommendations for Improvement:

+1- Expand marketing and digital campaigns in lower-performing regions.

+2- Adjust pricing to local market expectations.

+3- Introduce loyalty programs and promotions tailored to regional preferences.

+## 💡 Recommendations

+- Operational Efficiency: Redesign internal workflows, reduce order preparation times, and apply lean management principles.

+- Employee Development: Implement continuous training focused on customer interaction, speed, and problem-solving.

+- Market Strategy: Strengthen presence in underperforming countries through promotions and localized menu options.

+- Data Monitoring: Regularly update KPIs and dashboards to track monthly progress and close performance gaps.

+- Customer Engagement: Collect real-time feedback to identify dissatisfaction early and maintain high retention levels.